-Component 3 is an optional component.
+Component 3 is an optional component, available in the November examination series only.

-This is an externally set assignment which is marked by MES.
+This is an externally set assignment which is marked by Cambridge International.
 There is a question paper for this component.
 You may download the question paper from Cambridge International and give it to candidates as soon as it is released.
+Refer to the Cambridge Handbook for the year of examination for more information.